RagedUnicorn/docker-nexus/README.md

 Most of the configuration can be changed in the `nexus.properties` configuration file.
 The configuration is copied into the container on buildtime.
 After a change to the file the container must be rebuilt.

+#### Build Args

+The image allows for certain arguments being overridden by build args.

+`NEXUS_USER, NEXUS_GROUP`

+They all have a default value and don't have to be overridden.
+For details see the Dockerfile.

 ## Persistence

 The container is storing data in a docker volume `/nexus-data`.